Web Development

 Result: A Flexible and Extensible Architecture

-Through iterative refactoring and adherence to OCP, Project X evolved into a robust and flexible system capable of accommodating new features seamlessly.
-The design became modular, with each module exhibiting a single responsibility and being open for extension but closed for modification.
+Through iterative refactoring and adherence to OCP, Project X evolved into a robust and flexible system capable of absorbing new features without disruption.
+The design became modular, with each module carrying a single responsibility and being open for extension but closed for modification.

 Benefits Realized